Helping you grow closer to God

-You’re a product of your thought life.
-And we need to love, there’s something that happens in your soul that produces disease and makes you want to eat things or makes you want to take the third or fourth glass of wine when you have disease when you know these things are true but you put these kind of things in your mind.
+But see, you’re a product of your thought life.
+And we need to love, there’s something that happens in your soul that produces dis-ease and makes you want to eat things or makes you want to take the third or fourth glass of wine when you have dis-ease when you know these things are true but you put these kind of things in your mind.

 And if you’re a lover of bad privately or secretly, I will tell you, what will come out of your mouth and out of your thoughts and out of your relationships are things that are bad.
 Because as a man or a woman thinks in your heart, so you become.

 The final aspect that he talks about here is he talks about not just our mindset but our private world and our motives and our methods.
 And in our private world he gives us four very specific words.
 Talking about what no one else sees.
 He says, “Self-controlled, upright, holy, and disciplined.”
 In your private world, integrity.

 All those things have to do with not just honesty, but integrity means an integration.
 There’s an alignment of: what people see is what they get.
 Who you are alone before God, who you are alone in front of a screen, who you are when you’re out of town, who you are with one of your kids – there is an alignment of the self, with others, and with God.
 And so he gives us these four very clear words.